Certificates

 -

-Free General-Purpose Slot: Crescendo 4000 cards provide the capability to add new general-purpose slots, with the only limitation being the memory available on the card.
+Free General-Purpose Slot: Crescendo 4000 Cards provide the capability to add new general-purpose slots, with the only limitation being the memory available on the card.
 These slots provide flexibility for additional security functions that may not fall under standard PIV categories.

 -